yorda2020/PortfolioProjects/README.md

 ## Analysis

-The analysis was performed using SQL and  Python  with the following libraries:
+The analysis was performed using  Microsoft Power bi, SQL and  Python  with the following libraries:

 Pandas for data manipulation
 Matplotlib and Seaborn for data visualization